| | |

 S80 luxury sedan.
 It's handsome in a Lars-in-a-cable-knit sweater

 kind of way.
-Not a remnant remains of the "boxy
+Not a remnant remains of the "boxy but safe" styling that Volvo championed so doggedly for

 decades.
 The S60's design predates the S80, so the bigger